Characters: Soulcalibur IV

 "What are you so afraid of?"

 A robotic maiden created by the remains of the cult that created Astaroth, Ashlotte Maedal's assigned mission is to assassinate him for being a traitor.
-She was created and designed by Ogure Ito (Oh!
-Great), of Tenjho Tenge
+She was designed by Oh!
+Great

 She is briefly alluded to in the new Astaroth's bio in Soulcalibur V, where it is revealed that she harvested the original Astaroth's heart after he was killed by Maxi and brought it back to the cult, though she is not mentioned by name.

 Gameplay-wise, she is a carbon-copy of Astaroth, but she is faster and her hitbox is smaller.